-- Progression in the course will be dependent upon the guidelines established by the Office of Equity and Diversity and BMAC. - 4.
-Missed Clinical Hours - a.
+Progression in the course will be dependent upon the guidelines established by the Office of Equity and Diversity and BMAC.

+4. Missed Clinical Hours

+a.
 Missed clinical hours are to be made up hour for hour, or by completion of an instructor approved assignment in order to earn a passing grade.

+1. Documentation

-- 1. Documentation - a.
+- a.
 Faculty should maintain written documentation (anecdotal notes) related to any time you are sending students home from clinical related to medical illness. - b.
-Keep records of how clinical replacement time has been made up. - 2.
-Contacting Office of Equity and Diversity - a.
+Keep records of how clinical replacement time has been made up.

+2. Contacting Office of Equity and Diversity

+- a.
 Contact the Office of Equity and Diversity and the Bob Murphy Access Center (BMAC) using email whenever the student is requesting accommodations for clinical placement. - Attach the student request - School of Nursing Essential Performance Guidelines - Appropriate Clinical Facility policies - b.
 Receive written guidelines from both areas as to how to proceed.

-References: University Attendance Policy Office of Equity and Diversity SON Missed Clinical Hours Policy SON Essential Performance Guidelines
+University Attendance Policy

+Office of Equity and Diversity

+SON Missed Clinical Hours Policy

+SON Essential Performance Guidelines

-SUBJECT: Missed Clinical Hours Policy & Procedure or University Policy Reference College of Health and Human Services Policy Reference Policy Number: SH-005 Policy (only) or Procedure (only) Accreditation Requirement PAGE: 68 Board of Registered Nursing Requirement OF: 104 EFFECTIVE: 05/31/2020 MANUAL: Reviewed 11/02/2022
+SUBJECT: Missed Clinical Hours

+⊠ Policy & Procedure or ☐ University Policy Reference ☐ College of Health and Human Services Policy Reference Policy Number: SH-005

+☐ Policy (only) = conege of freath and framan services follow therefore

+or ☐ Accreditation Requirement PAGE: 68

+☐ Procedure (only) OF: 105

+EFFECTIVE:

+05/31/2020

+MANUAL: Reviewed

+11/02/2022